 DH: So it’s unlikely the court will uphold the code = speech argument.
 Does that mean Apple will probably lose?

 BKA: No, it doesn’t.
-It’s not Apple’s only argument, or even its main one.
+It’s not Apple’s only argument or even its main one.
 The motion papers run a total of 36 pages, and of those, the free speech arguments occupy just over 2 pages.
 And so the free speech issue clearly appears to be a secondary argument, and in fact only comes after the motion’s extended 18-page analysis of the “All Writs Act”, which is the federal statute on which the District Court based its prior order to require Apple to create the new software.
-Further, the free speech section really doesn’t make formal arguments; it’s mostly just general legal assertions followed by bald legal conclusions that’s missing a factual analysis in between.
+Further, the free speech section really doesn’t make formal arguments; it’s mostly just general legal assertions followed by bald legal conclusions that are missing a factual analysis in between.

 It certainly seems, then, that Apple is mostly hoping at this juncture to win its motion on the basis of statutory not constitutional law.
 In that view, the free speech and subsequent due process claims are just fail-safe claims, which if necessary, in the event Apple loses its motion, could ultimately help win over the interest of the U.S. Supreme Court.